master control program

 CMS MCS shell

-Add a device control block to your profile dashboard and enable CMS which assigns a port for the station, then ssh as usual post a ssh-copy-id.
+Configuring a device control block for it in your profile dashboard enables system port management, or you can manually manage ssh as usual (e.g using ssh-copy-id).
 The IPV6 and suffix-free domain forms require DS routing and peering, respectively.
 Sessions launched by ip do not persist and are strictly contained within the agent's session.

 Launch states ABORTED, COMPLETED, OR STOPPED, imply receipt of diagnostic info by the currently selected means of notification in your home profile (icon above, left of launch status).
 ABORTED is the immediate result if you are not authenticated.